Eclipse (software): Architecture

 Eclipse uses plug-ins to provide all the functionality within and on top of the run-time system.
 Its run-time system is based on Equinox, an implementation of the OSGi core framework specification.

 In addition to allowing the Eclipse Platform to be extended using other programming languages, such as C and Python, the plug-in framework allows the Eclipse Platform to work with typesetting languages like LaTeX and networking applications such as telnet and database management systems.
 The plug-in architecture supports writing any desired extension to the environment, such as for configuration management.
 Java and CVS support is provided in the Eclipse SDK, with support for other version control systems provided by third-party plug-ins.

 With the exception of a small run-time kernel, everything in Eclipse is a plug-in.
 Thus, every plug-in developed integrates with Eclipse in the same way as other plug-ins; in this respect, all features are "created equal".
 Eclipse provides plug-ins for a wide variety of features, some of which are from third parties using both free and commercial models.
 Examples of plug-ins include for Unified Modeling Language (UML), for Sequence and other UML diagrams, a plug-in for DB Explorer, and many more.

 The Eclipse SDK includes the Eclipse Java development tools (JDT), offering an IDE with a built-in Java incremental compiler and a full model of the Java source files.
 This allows for advanced refactoring techniques and code analysis.
 The IDE also makes use of a workspace, in this case a set of metadata over a flat filespace allowing external file modifications as long as the corresponding workspace resource is refreshed afterward.

-Eclipse implements the graphical control elements of the Java toolkit called Standard Widget Toolkit (SWT), whereas most Java applications use the Java standard Abstract Window Toolkit (AWT) or Swing.
+Eclipse implements the graphical control elements of the Java toolkit called Standard Widget Toolkit (SWT), whereas most Java applications use the Java standard Abstract Window Toolkit (AWT), Swing, or JavaFX.
 Eclipse's user interface also uses an intermediate graphical user interface layer called JFace, which simplifies the construction of applications based on SWT.
 Eclipse was made to run on Wayland during a Google Summer of Code (GSoC) Project in 2014.

 As of 2017, language packs being developed by the Babel Project provide translations into over 40 natural languages.

-Rich Client Platform
+Rich client platform

 Eclipse provides the rich client platform (RCP) for developing general-purpose applications.

 The following components constitute the rich client platform: